okawak/artemis_crib/content/setting/map_config.md

 This conf files are used when you use "chkseg.yaml" steering file.
 This steering file create raw data 2D histograms.
-I will describe in the [Example: online_analysis/check_rawdata](https://okawak.github.io/artemis_crib/example/online_analysis/check_rawdata/index.html) in detail.
+I will describe in the [Example: online_analysis/Check raw data](https://okawak.github.io/artemis_crib/example/online_analysis/check_rawdata/) in detail.